-For all science grades, the final cutpoint is within the 0.7-0.8 range.
+For all science grades, the final cutpoint is just short of the desired 0.7 mark.
 Future tests should exchange some simpler items with more difficult items, especially in grade 8.
+Importantly, cuts other than "exceeds" cut are well within desired ranges.